 UIB and Holborn

-The venerable New York-based firm reported 12 percent top-line growth to $47mn in 2020, with revenues on a net brokerage basis and exclusive of income from consulting, interest or other income, in contrast with some of the other firms in our survey.
+The New York-based firm reported a $50.4mn figure on a net brokerage basis and exclusive of income from consulting, interest or other income, in contrast with some of the other firms in our survey.

 As we reported last year, there are significant differences in the way companies report reinsurance revenues, with some participants contending that certain figures provided to this publication do not correlate with the definition of “pure cedant-based reinsurance” that others are reporting.